 What hydroponic agriculture does support is big business, which now has its hands all over the economic opportunities of a growing market for organic agriculture.
 Allowing hydroponically-grown produce to be certified as “organic” threatens the livelihoods of small, soil-based organic farmers by undermining the value of their label while it provides a lofty financial windfall to large-scale organic industrialists who largely seek to reap the higher price of organic produce without shouldering the elevated costs and environmental responsibilities of regenerative agriculture.

-The National Organic Standards Board itself has recommended that organic certification be denied to hydroponic products.
-Similarly, Canada, Mexico, and the European Union currently restrict organic certification to soil-based produce.
+This is precisely why the National Organic Standards Board recommended that organic certification be denied to hydroponic products.
+Similarly, Canada, Mexico, and the European Union now restrict organic certification to soil-based producers.

 The Center for Food Safety (CFS) has filed a legal action demanding that the USDA reverse its decision and once again prohibit hydroponic farmers from displaying the organic label.
 The filing has been endorsed by over a dozen organic certifying organizations, including the Organic Farmers Association, the Northwest Organic Dairy Producers Alliance (NODPA), PCC Community Markets, and the Cornucopia Institute.